Ultra-High Net Worth Retirement Planning Guide

 What is a good monthly retirement income?

 An income of 80% of the preretirement level is good, but this varies depending on lifestyle.
 For example, you may move to a place with a lower cost of living, or your healthcare costs may increase.

 Creating a Well-Organized Retirement Plan: Steps You Need to Follow

 Creating a retirement plan is not as easy as it seems, and you may even need assistance from a financial advisor because creating such a plan is complicated.
 You need to consider your active or passive income, savings for retirement, assets, debt, mortgages, and more.
 Moreover, you can ask for help in defining an investment strategy if you have invested in the stock market.
 Before creating your pension plan, you need to do the following:

 Step 1: Know What You Have – Sources of Retirement Income

-In this part you need to identify what you have.
+In this part of our retirement planning guide, you need to identify what you have, something you would expect from any retirement planning guide.
 For each item in this section, you’ll want to do two things:

 • Regular bank and retirement savings accounts